-BANGKOK—Thailand’s Prime Minister Abhisit Vejjajiva said he plans to dissolve the House of Representatives by Friday and call what he described as a landmark election for the Southeast Asian country, which has been plagued by deep and sometimes deadly political divisions.
+A Wall Street Journal story today: Thai Prime Minister to Call Election BANGKOK—Thailand’s Prime Minister Abhisit Vejjajiva said he plans to dissolve the House of Representatives by Friday and call what he described as a landmark election for the Southeast Asian country, which has been plagued by deep and sometimes deadly political divisions.
 The piece […]

+Just a quick note, in these times of ongoing Thailand-Cambodia clashes, that I maintain a public Twitter list of Thailand journalists and commentators.
 There are currently 40 members.
 You’ll find print and TV reporters, both foreign and Thai, as well as various writers, bloggers, and other observers here.
 The list is, I hope, a helpful […]

 Today’s WSJ: Thai-Cambodia Border Dispute Adds to Election Worries A simmering border conflict between Thailand and Cambodia has killed at least 10 soldiers over the past three days and also threatens to complicate a heated political environment in Bangkok, where rumors are swirling about military coups or other ways to block planned elections.
 And: The […]

 A Reuters story from Friday: When television broadcasters suddenly went off the air in Thailand recently, many people thought it could only mean one thing: the start of a military coup.
 Authorities were quick to assure the public the three-hour blackout on April 21 was the result of a faulty satellite, not a putsch.
 But […]